-She can properly embody Mina's fierce personality when the audience first meets the character.
+She can properly embody Mina's fierce personality when the audience is first introduced to her.
 As Mina develops into the woman she wants to be, Perdita has proven that she can reveal this gradual change.
 She is able to express so much emotional depth with a look in her eyes or a flicker of a smile.

 She has the talent to play a threatening woman in a subtle way.
-Combine this with her ability to come across as inviting, kind, and a much more gentle character, but then shift instantly to a cruel individual is ideal for Victoria.
+Combine this with her ability to come across as inviting, kind, and a much more gentle person, but then shift instantly to a cruel individual is ideal for who she will represent.
 She can allow both sides of Victoria to surface when interacting with others.

 Her style of acting is dominant without being aggressive.
 She can speak with an edge to what she has to say presenting strength without raising her voice.
 She creates this presence in scenes that demands respect with a lingering stare.
 She can embody Alice’s mother with such a perfect authority and control.